PerceptionRobotique/VisualServoing/Readme.md

 In either case, all provided servoing are based on the minimization of the cost function computed as the sum of squared differences between a reference and a desired image.

-The programs are able to perform the servoing on images of a perspective camera, whose intrinsic parameters are described in an xml file compatible with the libPeR format (download examples here: http://mis.u-picardie.fr/~g-caron/data/PeR/2020_PGM_Perspective_VisualServoing_media.zip
+The programs are able to perform the servoing on images of a perspective camera, whose intrinsic parameters are described in an xml file compatible with the libPeR format (download examples here: (download examples here: [2020_PGM_Perspective_VisualServoing_media](http://mis.u-picardie.fr/~g-caron/data/PeR/2020_PGM_Perspective_VisualServoing_media.zip) ).
-).

 ```
 Copyright (C) 2017-2023 by MIS lab (UPJV).
 All rights reserved.